 Most of you that read my posts will know I make everything from scratch and rarely buy anything pre-prepared but not everyone has the time or actually wants to cook their own food and the great news for people following a gluten free diet is that Christmas is getting much, much easier.
-So when Sainsbury's asked if I would like to review their gluten free Christmas food, I thought why not?
-I also asked some of my work colleagues and family to sample the food for their opinions too and the response was quite surprising!

 The "freefrom" chocolate selection includes chocolate medallions, a santa chocolate bar and an awesome advent calendar.